sp-squared/krystal/README.md

 > Mobile interface for power structure analysis

-Krystal is a mobile application that overlays power structure mapping onto news content using the Google News API and LittleSis API.
+Krystal is a mobile application that overlays power structure mapping onto news content using the News API and LittleSis API.
 The app reveals connections between corporations, government officials, and other powerful entities mentioned in news stories.

 Krystal is the mobile frontend that brings power structure mapping to your smartphone.
 Built with Kivy and Python, it provides an intuitive interface for analyzing power relationships in news media using the Krystal Core engine.